matthewwachter/td-sourcerer/README.md

 ###Follow Actions

 Each source is provided a **Follow Action** parameter that defines what happens when the source is done playing.
 Sourcerer can automatically play the next source or go to another source by index or name.
+For those of you familiar with Ableton, this can be thought of as _clip follow actions_.

+The user must define when the source is done playing by setting the **Done On** parameter.
 The method of triggering a Follow Action depends on the **Source Type**.

 - **File**
 	- Timer,